38473/3407-ClassB-Group1/User_stories.md

 # User Story 1:
-* Title: Book a Cleaning Service
+* Title: Gather Location Information from Users
-* Description: As a user, I want to book a cleaning service through the MyClean app to easily schedule a cleaning appointment at my preferred time and location.
-The system should allow me to select a service provider, choose a package, set a time and address, and confirm the booking through an in-app notification.
+* Description: As a user, I want the MyClean app to collect my location information during booking, so that nearby service providers can be suggested and the appointment address can be filled automatically.
 * Priority: High
 * Estimated: 2 days